ElektraInitiative/libelektra/doc/decisions/man_pages.md

-# Manpages
+# Man Pages

 ## Problem

-Our manpages are written as Markdown in doc/help and then converted to roff and stored in doc/man.
+Our man pages are written as Markdown in doc/help and then converted to roff and stored in doc/man.
-This was a workaround, because `ronn-ng` isn't available on most distributions and we want to avoid packages without manpages are being built.
+This was a workaround, because `ronn-ng` isn't available on most distributions and we want to avoid packages without man pages are being built.
 Storing generated files is annoying, as it requires:

 - developers to always update generated files if the sources are changed